LLNL/sundials/doc/kinsol/guide/source/Introduction.rst

 Additionally, ``NULL`` inputs are now allowed and, if provided, will reset the vector execution policies to the defaults.

+Fixed the :c:type:`SUNContext` convenience class for C++ users to disallow copy construction and allow move construction.

 A memory leak in the SYCL vector was fixed where the execution policies were not freed when the vector was destroyed.